5 Reasons Why Caring for Ferals Actually Matters

 When we come together and care for our cats, something cool happens— compassion spreads, and we connect as a community.

-Caring for our sweet street kittys is an opportunity for all of us to practice ethical stewardship that contributes to a balanced community for us all.
+Caring for our sweet street kittys is an opportunity for all of us to practice ethical stewardship that contributes to more balanced communities for us all.

 Supporting our feral cat populations isn’t just about the cats.
 It’s about doing right by our neighborhoods, our ecosystems, and each other.